dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 };
 {% endprism %}

-Here, the module looks like it takes underscore.js and the node.js file system modules as dependencies.
-With the dependencies captured in a closure, you can now implement everything that would depend on underscore and fs.
+Here, the module looks like it takes [underscore.js][underscore-js] and the node.js file system modules as dependencies.
+With the dependencies captured in a closure, you can now implement everythingthat would depend on underscore and fs.
 Remember, returning a named function in the object literal is the same as exporting it from the current scope.
 Private functions can still access the injected dependencies but need to be declared within the outer function but before the return statement.